astronomer/docs/astro/secrets-backend/hashicorp-vault.md

     Save this value.
 You'll use this later to complete the setup.

-## Step 2: Create an Airflow variable or connection in Vault
+## Step 2: Create an Apache Airflow® variable or connection in Vault

 To start, create an Airflow variable or connection in Vault that you want to store as a secret.
 It can be either a real or test value.
 You will use this secret to test your backend's functionality.